solidusjs/solidus-client/README.md

   };
   ```

+ - `required_params` - Array of required param names.
+If any param is missing, an error is returned.
  - `preprocessor` - Function that modifies the context.
 The preprocessor is run after the resources are fetched, but before the template is rendered.
 If an error occurs while running the preprocessor, the template is not rendered.
   ```javascript
   // Sync